Vaccine Resource Center

 - It's free.
 Like most childhood vaccines, the COVID vaccine is free—either through insurance coverage or a federal program administered by a local government or community clinic.
 The Centers for Disease Control and Prevention provides a portal for locating a free vaccination site near you.

 - It's convenient.
-Most students will be able get their first COVID dose at the same time as their other back-to-school vaccinations.
+Most students and educators will be able get a COVID booster at the same time they receive their flu vaccination.

-In short, getting all kids vaccinated is the best way to ensure that schools are able to open safely—and stay open!
+In short, getting all kids and educators vaccinated is the best way to ensure that schools are able to stay open.

 The White House